 ‘Will this work?’
 Tartarus asked, holding the grenade up to his eyes.

 ‘No, the explosion is too contained.’
+Alice said.

-‘Fine, then, analyze the entire situation and find a way to the bridge from here that doesn’t involve dying.’
+‘Fine.
+Analyse the entire situation and find a way to the bridge from here that doesn’t involve dying.’

 The silent minute it took for Alice to compile all available information was deafening.
 Epione was shaking out of fear that she’d be eaten.
-She used to be a paramedic, she wasn’t meant to fight aliens in space!
+She used to be a paramedic; she wasn’t meant to fight aliens in space!

 Finally, Alice returned to Tartarus’s vision, and displayed the holographic plan she had created.
-The vent running parallel to the chamber could get someone without armor through to the other side, where the venting controls were.
+The vent running parallel to the chamber could get someone without armour through to the other side, where the venting controls were.
 They could set a timer for thirty seconds, then take cover in the vent.
 Theoretically, the Biomancer would be ripped into space by the vacuum.

 ‘Risky, and we only have one person without armour.’
 Tartarus murmured.